ashlynnprasad/langmann-2021/pages/environmentalimpact.md

   {% include feature/item-figure.html objectid="langmann007" width="50" %}
 </div>

+<small>Image descriptions:<br>
+  Top-left: View of the Princess Charlotte steamer ship leaving Vancouver for Victoria.<br>
+  Top-right: View of the St. George, North Vancouver ferry No. 2.
+Written on photograph: No. 47.<br>
+  Bottom: View of a steamer leaving Nanaimo, spewing smoke.
+The town can be seen in the background.</small>

 <p style="text-indent: 25px;">These images portray the types of boats that settlers introduced into the area.
 While the first image was a larger ship that would have undertaken trips of longer duration to more distant places, the latter two images depict, respectively, the North Vancouver ferry (now known as the Seabus) and the ferry that travelled between Vancouver and Nanaimo.
 Both of those ships would have made their journeys at least once a day.
 All three images show us how much air and water pollution each vessel caused in the single instant it took for the photographs to be captured, and one can therefore imagine how much pollution would have resulted from daily passages of each ship.
 Far from addressing environmental concerns, each image seems to praise the ships as evidence of the modernization of Vancouver society.<br><br>

 <div class="container">